chernogorsky/rc-tc/README.md

 * e3d parking hardware compatable.
 Due to design diff e3d parking models may not be used without full redesign.

 # High temperature compatable
-Another objective is to have an option to perform under 135C chamber temperature,
+Another objective is to have an option to perform under *135C* chamber temperature and HT extruders,
 So:
 * all the motors are HT, or moved away from the chamber
 * Z probe may be HT probe or HT microswitch
-* all the plastic parts is prinetd with HT plastics
+* all the plastic/other parts within enclosed area should be HT ready (HT plastic, silicon wiring, CNCed, ...)

 # Stay as close to the original RC as possible
 Here I want to be able to: